Counseling & Confidentiality - What you need to know

-- We believe that there is a substantial likelihood that a client will cause serious physical harm to her/himself or another person unless protective measures are taken.
+- We believe that there is a substantial likelihood that you will cause serious physical harm to yourself or another person unless protective measures are taken.
 In these cases, Virginia law mandates that the parents of dependent students must be notified of the situation.

 - We have reasonable cause to believe that a child is being abused or neglected or an aged or incapacitated adult is being subject to abuse, neglect, or exploitation.

 - We receive a request for information after a threat assessment team at a public institution of higher education has determined that you pose a threat of violence to yourself and/or others, or exhibit significantly disruptive behavior or need for assistance.

 - We receive a court order upon good cause shown or in compliance with a subpoena.

 - We are approached by authorized federal officials for information related to national security and intelligence activities.
 By law, we may not be able to reveal to the client when we have disclosed such information to the government.

 - We need to seek legal advice from JMU's Policy & Legal Affairs Advisor.